sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 The following table lists member fields of the ``event`` field that are obfuscated when present for any event.

+.. note:: To search for string values to replace, the obfuscation process recursively traverses the entire event data structure.
+This table includes a representative set of event member fields that typically include data that is replaced.
+Additional event member fields can also include data that is replaced.

   .. list-table::
      :widths: 25 65